Davis v. Beason: Background

 Congress had passed the Edmunds Act in 1882, which made polygamy a felony; over 1,300 Mormons were imprisoned.
 The Act also required test oaths requiring voters to swear they were not bigamists or polygamists.
 A statute of the Idaho Territory required a similar oath in order to register to vote, in order to limit or eliminate Mormons' participation in government and their control of local schools.
-The loyalty also forbade being a member of any organization that advocated or spent resources defending bigamy or polygamy.
+The loyalty oath also forbade being a member of any organization that advocated or spent resources defending bigamy or polygamy.

 Mormons initiated a challenge to Idaho's oath test by having members who did not have plural marriages registering to vote.
 Samuel D. Davis, a resident of Oneida County, Idaho, was convicted in the territorial district court of swearing falsely after taking the voter's oath.
 Davis appealed his conviction via a habeas corpus writ, claiming that the Idaho law requiring the oath violated his right to the free exercise of his religion as a member of the LDS Church.